steineggerlab/Metabuli/README.md

 metabuli add-to-library <FASTA list> <accession2taxid> <DBDIR>
 - FASTA list: A file containing absolute paths of each FASTA file.
 - accession2taxid: A path to NCBI-style accession2taxid.
 - DBDIR: Sequences will be stored in 'DBDIR/library'.

+** When resume is needed, remove the files in DBDIR/library and run the command again.
 ```
 It groups your sequences into separate files according to their species.
 Accessions that are not included in the `<accession2taxid>` will be skipped and listed in `unmapped.txt`.